 Out of crisis comes opportunity, and I found a summer job at a YMCA camp in Becket Massachusetts.
 In September I returned to Jackson, graduated from Millsaps College and married a free-spirited hippie girl named Judy.
 Judy and I had neither a plan nor a clue, so we headed north to the Berkshires and rented an apartment in Great Barrington, Massachusetts mostly because that’s where the fan belt broke on my old Rambler and we were running low on cash.
 We practiced Living on the Earth from a book we read by Alicia Bay Laurel, and I grew my hair long.
 My dad told me it looked silly and he was right, but it was not until he was dead that I started listening to him.
 I became a political activist again with the Nuclear Freeze Movement, and that’s how people who remember me in the Berkshires remember me.

-As for Judy, she has been happily married to a nice woman in Pittsfield for the same number of years that she and I were married, so Massachusetts worked out well for her too.
+As for Judy, she has been happily married to a nice woman in Pittsfield for more years that she and I were married, so Massachusetts worked out well for her too.
 She’ll probably be happy for a long time, since her grandmother Betsy Cooper, AKA “Memom” lived to be the oldest person in the world.
-We have a wonderful, beautiful and amazingly talented daughter named Eartha Harris and I bet I’m at the top of the list of her
+We have a wonderful, beautiful and amazingly talented daughter named Eartha Harris and I bet I’m at the top of the list of her 4998 Facebook Friends.

 By 2000, having finally given up on retaining any substantial quantity of hair and having survived an awful mid-life crisis, I decided, on a whim, to ride my bicycle across the country.
 While on the road, I developed a website called Bike New England.
 People started saying stuff like, “Oh, you’re that guy that rides a bike.”

 The next year I met my wife Deb on a bicycle tour in Canada.
 Out of the blue, she decided to ride a bicycle a long, long way.
 She didn’t own a bicycle, so she purchased one, went for a 20-mile ride and decided she was ready to tour.
 I felt we had a lot in common.
 She thought I was a weirdo.
 She’s beautiful, and she’s a brilliant scientist too.
-I have no idea what any of it means.
+I have no idea what this article means, but she is one of the authors.
 Deb lived in Danvers, and for the next three years I drove there every weekend from Williamstown to see her.
 So, you never know.

 Which finally gets us back to the title of this little trip down memory lane, “How I Came to Ipswich” (we’re done with the bit about hair).